sec-fortress/secfortress.github.io/content/hacking/Unmask_Privileged_Access_In_Azure.md

 ![](https://i.imgur.com/M5qOssF.png)

-As shown above we have the flag value and a Global administrator credential, haha ᯓ★
+As shown above we have the flag value and a Global administrator credential, haha ᯓ★.

 ## **Summary/Defense**